mergewayhq/mergeway-cli/docs/src/schema-spec.md

 | `description` | `Service owner team`                                  | Optional but recommended.                                                                 |
 | `enum`        | `[draft, active, retired]`                            | Allowed values.                                                                           |
 | `default`     | Any scalar                                            | Value injected when the field is missing.                                                 |

+### JSON Schema Entities

+For larger teams it can be convenient to author schemas once and consume them in multiple places.
+Entities now support a `json_schema` property that points to an on-disk JSON Schema document (draft 2020-12).
+The path is resolved relative to the file that declares the entity and must live inside the repository—external `$ref` documents and network lookups are rejected.

+When `json_schema` is present, omit the `fields` map.
+Mergeway parses the JSON Schema and converts to its native field definitions:

+- `type: object` becomes nested field groups, preserving `required` entries for each level.
+- `type: array` sets `repeated: true` and uses the `items` schema to determine the element type.
+- `enum`, `const`, or `oneOf` blocks translate into Mergeway enums (string values only).
+- `$ref` segments are resolved within the same JSON Schema file (e.g., `#/$defs/...`).
+- Custom references to other entities use the same `x-reference-type` property emitted by `mw config export`.

+See `examples/json-schema` for a runnable workspace that demonstrates this flow end-to-end.

 Keep schema files small and focused—one entity per file is the easiest to maintain.